DeisData/deisdata.github.io/r/data-visualization/index.md

 ### Elements in ggplot2 funtions

 The vocabulary of ggplot can be difficult to parse at first.
+Here are the essential components:

 -   Aesthetics: Visual properties of the objects in your plot, e.g. axis of data, size, shape, color, pattern, fill of variables, alpha